Employee benefits for a thriving workplace

 Moreover, the same study found that employees highly value Life Assurance as a benefit, with 78% of respondents stating that access to Life Assurance positively impacts their perception of their employer.
 This indicates that offering Life Assurance not only provides financial security but also contributes to employee satisfaction and engagement, ultimately fostering a positive employer-employee relationship.

-Although costing rates are normally guaranteed for 2 years, Cartlidge Morland’s standard approach is to review annually as well as to take into account individual insurer propositions and ancillary benefits into our recommendations.
+Although costing rates are normally guaranteed for two years, Cartlidge Morland’s standard approach is to review annually as well as to take into account individual insurer propositions and ancillary benefits into our recommendations.
 We include communication materials so employees are aware they are protected along with nomination forms to select whom they want the death lump sum to be paid to.

 In conclusion, Life Assurance is a valuable component of a comprehensive benefits package that demonstrates an employer’s commitment to employee well-being and financial security.